Walter Mondale: 1984 presidential campaign

 Mondale ran a liberal campaign, supporting a Nuclear Freeze campaign and the Equal Rights Amendment (ERA).
 He spoke against Reaganonomics and in support of reducing federal deficit spending.
 However, the incumbent was popular, and Mondale's campaign was widely considered ineffective.
 Mondale was also perceived as supporting the poor at the expense of the middle class.
-In the first televised debate he performed unexpectedly well, which led many to question Reagan's age and capacity to endure the grueling demands of the presidency (Reagan was the oldest person to serve as president—73 at the time—while Mondale was 56).
+In the first televised debate Mondale performed unexpectedly well, which led many to question Reagan's age and capacity to endure the grueling demands of the presidency (Reagan was the oldest person to serve as president—73 at the time—while Mondale was 56).
 In the next debate on October 21, 1984, Reagan deflected the issue by quipping, "I will not make age an issue of this campaign.
 I am not going to exploit, for political purposes, my opponent's youth and inexperience."

-Mondale was defeated in a landslide, receiving 37,577,352 votes (40.6% of the popular vote), and winning only the Washington, D.C. and his home state of Minnesota (even there his margin of victory was fewer than 3,800 votes), securing only 13 electoral votes to Reagan's 525.
+Mondale was defeated in one of the biggest landslides in American history, receiving 37,577,352 votes (40.6% of the popular vote), and winning only Washington, D.C. and his home state of Minnesota (even there his margin of victory was fewer than 3,800 votes), securing only 13 electoral votes to Reagan's 525.
 The result was the worst electoral college defeat for any Democratic Party candidate in history, and the worst for any major-party candidate since Alf Landon's loss to Franklin D. Roosevelt in 1936.